- COVID-19: Travel restrictions to Israel

 CONSUMER DISCLOSURE NOTICE

 We and our agents act only in capacity as agents for our customers in all matters connected with lodging accommodations, tours and transportation by any means.
 You hold us free of responsibility or liability for any damages related to the tour, regardless of cause.
-We and our agents will not be responsible or liable for any damages, expenses or inconveniences caused by late departures, changes of schedule, strikes or work slowdowns, hostile acts, or any other events.
+We and our agents will not be responsible or liable for any damages, expenses, or inconveniences caused by late departures, changes of schedule, strikes or work slowdowns, pandemic, natural catastrophe, hostile acts, or any other events.
 We will not be responsible or liable for any loss or damage to baggage or any of your personal property.
-We and our affiliates, officers, employees, servants and agents shall not be responsible for personal injury, death, accident, delay, loss, damage, terrorist acts, natural catastrophe, irregularity or property damage as a result of force majeure or for any other losses or damages incurred by any person or tour participant caused by any delay or change of itinerary or arising out of any act, including, but not limited to, any act of negligence by any person acting for or on behalf of us.
+We and our affiliates, officers, employees, servants, and agents shall not be responsible for personal injury, illness, death, accident, delay, loss, damage, terrorist acts, natural catastrophe, irregularity, or property damage as a result of force majeure or for any other losses or damages incurred by any person or tour participant caused by any delay, cancelation or change of itinerary or arising out of any act, including, but not limited to, any act of negligence by any person acting for or on behalf of us.

 RELEASE OF LIABILITY AND ASSUMPTION OF RISK

 You understand and agree that during the course of the trip certain risks and dangers may occur, including but not limited to the hazards of traveling in Israel.
 You agree to assume all risks associated with the journey and agree that no liability will attach to us or our outfitters, employees or agents, or to any member of the tour group in respect of death, personal injury, illness or delay, or for any loss of or damage to your property during the course of the trip, regardless of cause.
 You accept all risk of any walking, hikes, cable rides, motorcar, bus and boat trips.
+You certify that you are not ill or carrying any contagious diseases or illnesses.
 We reserve the right to withdraw a service or any part of it, to make alterations in the itineraries as we deem necessary or desirable.
 We reserve the right to decline, to accept, or to retain any person as a member of any party at any time.
 “Catch-up fees” are the responsibility of you in the event of missed transportation at any leg of the trip.
 You understand that neither traveler’s insurance nor medical insurance is provided by us, and it is your responsibility to obtain such insurance if it is desired.

 We place great emphasis on harmony amongst the tour-goers and all other persons involved in the tour.
 We reserve the right to remove any disruptive attendee from the tour, without reimbursement of any fees.
 If an attendee chooses to leave the tour for any reason, there will be no reimbursement of any fees.